Death in Dunwich: Reception

 Jon Sutherland reviewed Death in Dunwich for White Dwarf #48, giving it an overall rating of 8 out of 10, and stated that "Death in Dunwich can be interesting, frustrating and terminal and consequently is the better of the two [when compared to Arkham Evil]."

+Larry DiTillio reviewed Death in Dunwich for Different Worlds magazine and stated that "Summing up, Death in Dunwich leaves a lot to be desired in terms of a Cthulhu scenario.
+The two brotherhoods are interesting but not too well-developed.
+The investigators will not learn much of anything about the Cthulhu mythos [...] and the best thing about it from the stand point is the detailing of Dunwich itself.
+On the other hand, with a little bit of hole-plugging and expansion, the mystery itself might make a good change of pace scenario in a Cthulhu campaign.
+My recommendation: think it over before buying and if you do buy it, keep a grain of salt handy for the designer's suggestions."

 In the November 1984 edition of Dragon (Issue #91), Ken Rolston thought that Call of Cthulhu lent itself to murder mysteries better than any other role-playing game, but found issue with the organization of this adventure, and noted that no summary or chronology of the adventure is provided for the referee.
 Rolston also criticized the fact that only bare statistics are given for pre-generated characters, with no background for the players to use.
 Despite these issues, Rolston called this "an excellent adventure and an example of what good role-playing mystery should be.
 The theme is imaginative and engaging.
 The narrative is a sequence of well-developed episodes with many clues and false leads, with important informants who must be discovered and interrogated, and with a wealth of evidence — police reports, newspaper articles, and NPC testimonials — that must be sifted for significance by the players."
 Rolston praised the macabre elements that "are contrasted nicely against the mundane setting of a rural New England town."
 He concluded with a strong recommendation, saying, "Though the weaknesses in presentation in Death in Dunwich are unfortunate, they are understandable, given the particular problems of designing, organizing, and presenting role-playing mystery adventures.
 The mystery itself is detailed, challenging, and dramatic.
 The horror is satisfactorily evil and gruesome in the style, and the setting, background, and characters are effectively detailed."